1 | Cover your cattail seeds with water. Soak them for 24 hours, stirring the water occasionally. Strain off the water the following day. Pick out the slender, dark brown seeds from the cottony seed matter. Discard the cotton material. Spread the seeds onto a paper towel to dry while preparing pots 

-The quick and convenient step by step guide to growing your Cattails!
+The quick and convenient step by step guide to cattail planting!

 Cattails are native to marshes or other locations with shallow water and require similar conditions to grow well in the garden.
-They work well planted on the shorelines of ponds, in slow-moving streams or in container water gardens.
-Most varieties can be invasive, so don't plant them unless you are willing to control their spread.
+Cattails work well when they are planted on the shorelines of ponds, in slow-moving streams or in container water gardens.
+Most cattail varieties can be invasive, so don't plant them unless you are willing to control their spread.

 How to Grow Cattail Seeds!